josephluck/sparkdown/README.md

 ### Serve

 You can serve the output directory to any hosting provider that can deal with basic HTML files.
+[Netlify](https://www.netlify.com/) and [Surge](https://surge.sh) are both solid options.

 ## Example